The mission entrepreneurship course

 Who runs the course?

-Make Good has been developed by Church Mission Society, Pickwell Foundation and Matryoshka Haus.
-The week is led by a team headed up by Shannon Hopkins and Steve Baker.
-Shannon heads up Matryoshka Haus, an umbrella for social enterprises and developed the Transformational Index, a tool for organisations to evaluate success against criteria other than the bottom line.
+Make Good has been developed by Goodmakers Society, Pickwell Foundation, and Church Mission Society.
+The week is led by a team headed up by Catherine Pearson, Steve Baker and Sarah Clarke.
+Catherine heads up Goodmakers Society, an umbrella for social enterprises.
 Steve is a serial entrepreneur and currently runs social enterprises in the renewables and social housing sectors, among other things.
+Sarah leads the undergraduate pioneer programme at CMS.

 What attendees said about the week